-U.S. Department of Agriculture (USDA): The USDA Rural Development Single Family Housing Direct Loan Program provides loans for homes in rural areas and other small communities with eligibility limits that depend on household income and size.
+USDA: The USDA Rural Development Single Family Housing Direct Loan Program provides loans for homes in rural areas and other small communities with eligibility limits that depend on household income and size.
 Here’s a look at the limits to be considered a low-income, four-person family in metro areas in Texas for the purpose of direct USDA loans:

 - Abilene: $51,850

 - Austin-Round Rock: $78,100

 - Brownsville-Harlingen: $47,100

 - College Station-Bryan: $54,800